eelisee/IE-675b-Machine-Learning/README.md

 ## Assignment 3: Singular Value Decomposition (SVD) on World

 In this assignment, we delve into the application of Singular Value Decomposition (SVD) for dimensionality reduction and latent feature extraction.
-The dataset used comprises a collection of movie ratings, where users have rated various movies on a scale from 1 to 5.
-The goal is to predict missing ratings and uncover underlying patterns in user preferences and movie characteristics.
+The dataset used comprises climatic variables from 50km x 50km squares across Europe.
+The goal is to normalize the climate data to z-scores, compute its SVD, and interpret spatial patterns using longitude and latitude coordinates.

+We manually estimated the rank and singular values of matrices and compared them with computed SVD results.
+Different rank selection methods were evaluated to determine the optimal size for truncated SVD.
+Additionally, we analyzed the impact of Gaussian noise on the RMSE of truncated SVD reconstructions, providing insights into the robustness of the SVD approach in handling noisy data.

+More information can be found at [WorldClim Dataset](https://www.worldclim.org/).

 - **worldclim.csv**: 2575 x 48 dense matrix in CSV format (2575 lines, each with 48 comma-separated numbers).
 The columns correspond to bioclimatic variables (see below).
 - **worldclim-coordinates.csv**: 2572 x 2 dense matrix in the same format as worldclim.csv.
 The first column is the longitude and the second column the latitude of each row in worldclim.csv.